qkost/raiders-of-the-lost-dice/Session Notes/Session 38.md

 		* Bok -- Stuns, turn into dragon

 ```
-1. "Ah, truly a pity we missed each other.
-Your silence, deception, and flight at my arrival suggest you have forsaken our agreement."
+1. "Ah, pity we missed each other.
+Your flight at my arrival suggest you have forsaken our agreement.
+Regrettably, I must employ more persuasive methods now.

-2. "I warn you, do not cross me.
-You will achieve nothing; become nothing.
-If you think this threat veiled, ask what's left of your father."

-3. "Regrettably, I must employ more persuasive methods now.
 ```